Lil Lotus: Boyfriendz

-If I Die First
+If I Die First and From First to Last

 In 2020, he formed the band If I Die First.
 Villagran is the band's lead vocalist, accompanied by emo rappers Lil Zubin (clean vocals and keyboard) and Nedarb Nagrom (guitar and clean vocals), From First to Last guitarist Travis Richter (guitar and unclean vocals) and Ghostemane backing band musicians Cayle Sain (drums) and Nolan Nunes (bass).
 Their music has been categorised as metalcore, post-hardcore and screamo.

 The members of the band met through both SoundCloud and frequenting Richter's music venue in Los Angeles.
 The band was formed in April 2020 with Villagran on vocals, Zubin on vocals, Nagrom on guitar and vocals, Sain on drums and Nunes on bass, with Richter joining and Zubin beginning to play keyboard by the end of the month.
 They took their name from Philadelphia rapper Chynna Rogers' EP In Case I Die First.
 Rogers was a friend of Nagrom's, who died in April 2020.
 On July 8 they released a music video for their debut single "Where Needles And Lovers Collide", directed by Max Beck and Ritcher, and announced the release of their debut EP My Poison Arms.
 On July 10, they released the EP, which consisted of six tracks.
 It was recorded by each member individually during the COVID-19 pandemic.

 On March 30, 2021, the band announced a split EP with SeeYouSpaceCowboy called A Sure Disaster, which will be released on May 14, 2021, through Pure Noise Records.
 They also released a video for the collaborative single from the EP called bloodstainedeyes.

+On May 10, 2026, From First to Last confirmed Villagran as their new lead vocalist.